 This Committee is responsible for advising on compliance with the rules on the confidentiality of personal and commercial information.
-It was composed of five members.
-It was abolished on 23rd November 2022.
+It was composed of five members and was abolished in November 2022.

-Management Board
+Executive Board

-The management of the company is entrusted to the Management Board.
-It is made up of eight members, including its Chairman
+The management of the company is entrusted to the Executive Board.
+As of 31st December 2022, it was composed of eight members, including its Chairman.

-2. Report from the Appointments and Remuneration Committee
+2. Report from the ORES Assets Remuneration Committee